-- All courses taken to fulfill the minor requirements must be taken for graded credit. - A minimum overall grade point average (GPA) of 3.0 and a minimum GPA of 3.0 in the prerequisite courses is required for acceptance into the minor program. - 3.
-A minimum grade point average (GPA) of 2.0 is required for courses used to fulfill the minor requirements. - No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs. - Completion of the minor program cannot delay a student's graduation.
+- All minors must be declared no later than one semester before a student's Expected Graduation Term (EGT).
+If the semester before EGT is fall or spring, the deadline is the last day of RRR week.
+If the semester before EGT is summer, the deadline is the final Friday of Summer Sessions.
+To declare a minor, contact the department advisor for information on requirements, and the declaration process. - All courses taken to fulfill the minor requirements must be taken for graded credit. - 3.
+A minimum overall grade point average (GPA) of 3.0 and a minimum GPA of 3.0 in the prerequisite courses is required for acceptance into the minor program. - 4.
+A minimum grade point average (GPA) of 2.0 is required for courses used to fulfill the minor requirements. - No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs. - 6.
+Completion of the minor program cannot delay a student's graduation.